 - Power banking: Most rooftop solar-electric generators are designed to meet or exceed 100 percent of a household’s energy demand.
 But solar panels are most productive right in the middle of the day, when the demand for electricity is at its lowest.
 Without net metering, homeowners would only be able to use electricity generated by their solar array in the same instant that it gets created—daytime when the skies are reasonably clear.
 With net metering, the grid acts as a power bank that customers can use to capture all the energy produced by their solar array and use it on demand.

 - Lower monthly utility bills: With net metering, your electric bill charges you only for the difference between the energy you produce and feed into the grid and the energy you withdraw from it.
 If you consume more than you produce, you get billed for the difference.
 Even then, your bill should only be a fraction of what you paid before installing your own net-metered energy supply.
 If you produce more than you consume, your monthly bill could be no more than the nominal $5-$10 monthly connection fee your utility company charges, and your unused energy credits would roll over to the next month.
-Without net metering, you could still connect to the grid and send surplus solar energy back into it, you just don’t get any credit added to your account for it, which means your monthly energy bills wouldn’t go down as much.
+Without net metering, you could still connect to the grid and send surplus solar energy back into it, you just wouldn't get credits added to your account for it, which means your monthly energy bills wouldn’t go down as much.

 - Home Equity: Once your solar panels start generating power, the money you once paid toward monthly electric bill can be reallocated toward paying off your solar array.
 Meanwhile, the energy credits that accumulate in your utility account from net metering should cover most, if not all of the cost of electricity you draw from the grid at night or on overcast days when your solar panels are inactive.
 So rather than paying a monthly expense to a utility company, you’re paying into your own home equity, increasing the value of your home, and powering more of your lifestyle on renewable energy.
-In fact, studies show as long as you own your solar energy system—as opposed to leasing it—your will resell faster and for more money than comparable properties without solar.1
+In fact, studies show as long as you own your solar energy system—as opposed to leasing it—your home will resell faster and for more money than comparable properties without solar.1

 How Net Metering Benefits Utility Companies